OzkanAbdullahoglu/chat-test-app/README.md

 * [Jest](https://jestjs.io/en/) for unit testing.
 * [Redux](https://redux.js.org/) for state management.
 * [Styled-components](https://styled-components.com/) to create resuable and more organised components.
+* Fetch the initial data from a static resource

 ## TODO

 * More Unit tests with more coverage,
 * Integrations tests for redux,